serbriri/emotet_pws_extractor/README.md

 # emotet_pw_extractor
-Script to extract powershell script from CDFv2 files
+Quick and dirty script to extract powershell script from CDFv2 files.